AddyTheDeveloper/Todo-List/todo-app/README.md

     ```

 4.  **Launch:**
-    Open `http://localhost:5173/` in your favorite browser.
+    Open `http://localhost:5173/` in your browser.

 ---

-## 🌐 Deployment to GitHub Pages

-This project is pre-configured for automated deployment.
+## 🤝 Contributing
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

-1. Update the `homepage` in `package.json`.
+1. Fork the Project
-2. Set the `base` path in `vite.config.js` to your repository name.
-3. Deploy with a single command:
-    ```bash
-    npm run deploy
-    ```
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git commit -m 'Add some AmazingFeature'`)
+5. Open a Pull Request

 ---